© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Buckinghamshire Grim's Ditch: section extending from Redland End through Barnes's Grove to Hampden Park is a scheduled monument protected by Historic England under reference 1021195.
 View the official record →

-Buckinghamshire Grim's Ditch is an ancient linear earthwork extending from Redland End through Barnes's Grove to Hampden Park in Buckinghamshire.
+Buckinghamshire Grim's Ditch is a linear earthwork that extends from Redland End through Barnes's Grove to Hampden Park in the county.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1021195.

 Buckinghamshire Grim's Ditch: section extending from Redland End through Barnes's Grove to Hampden Park is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1021195.